4,600 years ago, a brotherhood of wise men in Mesopotamia discovered the cosmic secret for continuous renewal.

 Chapter summary

-2. “The Dramatic Universe” — All the world’s a stage.
-The arc of our character swings from hubris to humility to advance the story.
-Paradoxically, even though the script is already written, we get to make it up as we go along.
+- “The Dramatic Universe” — The arc of our character swings from hubris to humility to advance the story.
+Even though the script is written, we get to make it up as we go along.

-4. “The Energy Must Go Through” — You are basically a tube through which subtle energies are transformed according to harmonic proportions.
+- “The Energy Must Go Through” — You are basically a tube through which subtle energies are transformed.
 Life is “evergreen,” ever-reaching toward self-renewal.

-5. “I am the Octave” — Your desire for freedom bumps into fear and refusal – the denying force.
-A mysterious third force dissolves this resistance when you rise above the stalemate.
-The Octave is not a set of notes on a piano or a musical score.
-It describes the inner force of the pianist who makes the score come alive.
+- “I am the Octave” — Your desire for freedom bumps into the denying force, yet a mysterious third force dissolves this resistance.
+The Octave describes the inner force of the pianist who makes the score come alive.

-6. “Different Worlds” — It’s easier to go down than up, so watch that first step – it’s a Lulu.
+- “Different Worlds” — It’s easier to go down than up, so watch that first step.
 A single step can take you into a lower world, but you can’t know that world without stepping into it.

-1. “The Two Trains” — Unexpected (but inevitable) events come into our life story to be wrestled with.
-The outcome is uncertain.
+- “The Two Trains” — When unexpected (yet predictable) events come into our lives, the outcome is uncertain.
 This is Hazard.
 Each chapter of our lives unfolds from the future with the promise of transformation.

-2. “The Engine of Continuous Renewal” — While it appears as a random stream of thrills and spills, the human lifetime functions as an enormous transformation engine – also called the Enneagram.
+- “The Engine of Continuous Renewal” — The human lifetime functions as an enormous transformation engine – also called the Enneagram.
 Like the glider pilot who seeks out thermals, we can use our lives for transformation and Uplift.

-3. “The Inner Lines” — Like the chef who envisions an entire banquet to the final toast, we don’t have to be trapped in linear time.
-The inner lines expand our present moment to let angels enter our awareness.
-Th ey travel on avenues One, Four, Two, Eight, Five, and Seven.
-We see this entire road map with their help.
+- “The Inner Lines” — Like the chef who envisions an entire banquet to the final toast, we don’t have to be trapped in linear time.
+We see the entire road map with the help of angels.

-4. “Swimming with Angels” — Angels form the infrastructure of the spiritual world.
-Swimming with angels is more than wishful thinking.
-It’s a full-contact sport where angels place their bets on risk, action, and follow-through.
+- “Swimming with Angels” — Angels form the infrastructure of the spiritual world.
+They offer a full-contact sport where they place their bets on risk, action, and follow-through.

-5. “Why Not Now?” — The dramatic life-extending therapy is Uplift.
+- “Why Not Now?” — The ultimate life-extending therapy is Uplift.
 By reducing drag and breaking through the waves of resistance, the body and mind cease to be a burden.
-Miracles occur.
+Miracles are waiting in the wings.